engin100/950/labs/lab-5.md

 - [ ] Google Maps screenshot of the GPS location information
 - [ ] Answers to the post lab questions (as part of the .pdf file)
 - [ ] A screenshot of both the `$PMTK001,886,3` and `✅ Balloon mode command received`
-- [ ] A screenshot of your GPS and sensor data from the SD card
+- [ ] A screenshot of your GPS and sensor data from your preferred spreadsheet software
 - [ ] A screenshot of your kiCAD schematic (entire circuit from lab 3/4 + GPS and level shifter).
 Make sure to swap out your Arduino and BME for the updated symbol from our symbols libary if you haven't already.

 **TECH COMM NOTES:**